CMSgov/beneficiary-fhir-data/apps/bfd-model/bfd-model-rif-samples/dev/synthea-test-plan.md

                       1 |        60000000
         (8 rows)

-3. Second, is the value you are incrementing creating a range of values that are FHIR compliant.
-For example the previous MBI ID end is `1S00-E00-FY99`, and you set the next start value to `1S00-E00-FZ01`, you are generating data that does not create database collisions, but is not FHIR compliant.
+- Second, is the value you are incrementing creating a range of values that are valid with how our data is structured?
+For example the previous MBI ID end is `1S00-E00-FY99`, and you set the next start value to `1S00-E00-FZ01`, you are generating data that does not create database collisions, but has a range of invalid MBI IDs.
 For each property make sure to check resources like [https://www.cms.gov/medicare/new-medicare-card/understanding-the-mbi-with-format.pdf](https://www.cms.gov/medicare/new-medicare-card/understanding-the-mbi-with-format.pdf) for MBI ID.

-4. If all checks out, set the synthea property start values and generate new data.
+- If all checks out, set the synthea property start values and generate new data.

 ## Loading Data